50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 A test harness is a set of test data and software that is intended to execute a program unit under various conditions and observe its outputs and behaviour.
 A test harness provides an environment for executing automated tests and collecting test results, enabling testers to assess the quality and functionality of the software under test.
 Test harnesses may include test scripts, test data, test fixtures, test runners, and reporting tools, depending on the testing requirements and the complexity of the application under test.

-40. How do you handle dynamic elements in Selenium?
+40. What techniques are used to handle dynamic elements in Selenium?

 Ans: